utshomax/postman-docs/src/pages/docs/administration/resource-usage.md

 ## Performance test usage

 Your [Postman plan](https://www.postman.com/pricing/) gives you a limited number of [performance test runs](/docs/collections/testing-api-performance/) you can use each month.
 This limit applies to collections that you run using the **Performance** tab in the Collection Runner.
-This limit doesn't apply to [manual collection runs](/docs/collections/running-collections/intro-to-collection-runs/) or [scheduled collection runs](/docs/collections/running-collections/scheduling-collection-runs/).
+This is separate from the limits for functional tests ([manual collection runs](/docs/collections/running-collections/intro-to-collection-runs/) and [scheduled collection runs](/docs/collections/running-collections/scheduling-collection-runs/)).

 You can check your performance test usage on the [Resource Usage dashboard](https://go.postman.co/billing/add-ons/overview).
 Also, a message will display in the Collection Runner when you're approaching your usage limit.